The Love Interests of Christy: David vs. Doctor Neil MacNeill

 Another scene that so perfectly displays their relational openness is a section where Neil gives Christy a ride back to the mission:

 Doctor: “I’ve known a few girls in my life, Christy, but I don’t believe I’ve ever met one as stubborn and as know-it-all as you are.”
 Christy: “‘Thank you.
 I was just thinking the same nice thoughts about you.’
 The doctor chuckled.”

-- Rebounds Abound: It’s been argued that Christy was just Neil’s rebound after his wife and child dying for typhoid three years previous.
+- Rebounds Abound: It’s been argued that Christy was just Neil’s rebound after his wife and child died of Typhoid three years beofre they met.
 But I argue that Christy is Davids’s rebound after having his quarter-life crisis.
 His proposal was offered in the midst of his doubting his occupation of being a pastor, one that his mother pressured him into.
 Furthermore, the reason we don’t really know the Doctor is in love with Christy is that he fights it.
-He doesn’t want to be in ‘love’ again because he recognizes that he doesn’t really know what love is.
-This stems from his previous marriage being a relational disaster, mostly because of Margret’s very demanding and spoiled nature, a flew her mother admits to fueling.
+He doesn’t want to be in ‘love’ again because he recognizes that he doesn’t really know what the essence of love is.
+This stems from his previous marriage being a relational disaster, mostly because of Margret’s very demanding and spoiled nature, a flaw her mother admits to fueling.
 But towards the end of the book he realizes as he prays to God:

 “I still don’t understand anything–except that somehow I know you are love.
 And that in my heart has been born so great a love for Christy as I did not know could exist on the earth.
 You, God, must be responsible.” -Neil, Praying at Christy’s Death Bed

 By contrast, we see that David isn’t capable of loving Christy, and she knows it: